-The Paediatric Allergy Group (PAG) announces the release of revised Allergy Action Plans for children at risk of anaphylaxis.
+The Paediatric Allergy Group (PAG) has updated its Allergy Action Plans for children at risk of anaphylaxis.
 These plans have been designed to facilitate first aid treatment of anaphylaxis, to be delivered by people without any special medical training nor equipment apart from access to an adrenaline autoinjector (AAI).

 Click here to access the Department of Health guidance on the use of AAIs in schools www.sparepensinschools.uk.